Dawn tapped, passed the open door at Giarma’s sigh, leading with a hanger and floral skirt.

 Her hair in a rubber band, a matronly dirndl (her own purchase, though) digging into her waist under the tee she hadn’t changed, and her patent leather church shoes without hose, Dawn scuttled from her mother’s station wagon, stuck with it.

 The office was glass in front, windows over waiting chairs, partitions, desks, a little supply room at the back with a coffee machine.
 Behind the last set of partitions, two of four, were filing cabinets and a metal typewriter table, sides folded down.
-Selectric gathering hair-tangled paperclips, an emery board, a little pot of rouge-colored glop for dipping fingers…dirty brown stains on the keys.
+Selectric, gathering under its edge hair-tangled paperclips, an emery board, a little pot of rouge-colored glop for dipping fingers…dirty brown stains on the keys.

 It all smelled like carpet and cigarette smoke.
 There was a place two doors away where you took things to have them make copies for you.
 Dawn’s heels got a good pair of blisters that day.